undersecretary – One word, lowercase unless preceding a name in a title.

 Uniform Code of Military Justice – Spell out on first reference, then use UCMJ.

 United States – Refers to the 50 states and the District of Columbia.
 Use the abbreviation U.S. in texts and US in headlines.

 URL – Acceptable in all references to Uniform Resource Locator.
-When the URL doesn’t fit on one line, break into two or more lines without a hyphen or other punctuation.
+When the URL doesn't fit on one line, break into two or more lines without a hyphen or other punctuation.
 In printed or downloaded documents, such as fact sheets, information cards, trifolds and other PDFs, use the complete URL including https:// or http://.
 The only exception to this rule is the URL for the Military OneSource website, which can be written in any of the following ways for printed or downloaded documents:

-U.S. Army, U.S. Marine Corps, U.S. Navy, U.S. Air Force, U.S. Space Force, U.S. Coast Guard - or Army, Navy, Marines, Air Force, Space Force or Coast Guard.
+U.S. Army, U.S. Marine Corps, U.S. Navy, U.S. Air Force, U.S. Space Force, U.S. Coast Guard – Also Army, Marines, Navy, Air Force, Space Force or Coast Guard.
 Capitalize in all uses when referring to U.S. forces.

 USTRANSCOM – Acceptable for second and subsequent references when referring to the U.S. Transportation Command for internal audiences within the DOD.
 For public-facing products and on MC&FP digital properties, refer to the Defense Personal Property Management Office or other appropriate specific resource.